markjacksonfishing/katacoda/secure/secure-psp-introduction/step4.md

 It will fail and will inform us about no PSP definition found.

 At this point we need to define a PSP.
 Be aware that there's no generic policy that can be applied to every cluster, each pod/application has unique needs.
-So, if we define them by hand or we use the same policy for all our applications, our policy could be either too restricted or too loose.
+So, if we define them by hand or we use the same policy for all our applications, our policy could be either too restrictive or too loose.

 For this example, we are defining a PSP explicity blocking privileged containers.